Field#

 Convert field to vtk rectilinear grid.

 This method convers at discretisedfield.Field into a vtk.vtkRectilinearGrid.
 The field data (field.array) is stored as CELL_DATA of the RECTILINEAR_GRID.
+Only fields with ndim=3 can be converted.
+The x, y, and z, spatial coordinates of the VTK array will be in the same order as field.mesh.region.dims.
 Scalar fields (nvdim=1) contain one VTK array called field.
 Vector fields (nvdim>1) contain one VTK array called field containing vector data and scalar VTK arrays for each field component (called <component-name>-component).

 Returns: